ZoopEcoEvo/spatiotemp_genomics/Output/Reports/report.md

 <img src="../Figures/markdown/ctmax-vs-size-1.png" style="display: block; margin: auto;" />

-This relationship may be affected by changes in temperature at each site, however, which can affect both body size and thermal limits.
 If there is a true mechanistic relationship between body size and thermal limits, we would expect to see this relationship emerge **within** populations, or even individual collections.
 Shown below is the relationship between CTmax and size residuals, acquired from regressions of these traits against collection temperature.
 This substantially reduces the strength of the apparent relationship, but there is still a slightly negative overall relationship, spanning both across-population, within-population, and even within-collection scales (see the Sawyer Park collections, for example).

 ``` r
 filtered_data = full_data %>%